mattparkerls/leadscoring-autoconversion/README.md

 1. Lead Scoring
 2. Autoconversion

+The goal is to allow Sales Leadership to define criteria for scoring Leads.
+And automatically convert the highly-scored Leads without creating duplicate Accounts.

 ## Lead Scoring
 Do you handle complex Lead scoring logic inside of a Trigger or Class?
 If so, this repo is for you.